peonynopes/furbol/README.md

-before the colon is taken and pushed all the way towards the end of the line (inside braces and parentheses the closing brace or bracket is treated as the end of line) or until a comma.
+before the colon is taken and pushed all the way towards the end of the line (inside braces and parentheses the closing brace or bracket is treated as the end of line) or until a semicolon.
 This allows for chaining multiple functions even when one or many of them are using `:`.

 ### Operators (Not Implemented!)